gksuft/movie-app/README.md

 # movie-app
-A Movie App made with React, Readux and SASS
+A Movie App made with React, Readux Toolkit and SASS